I. Academic program

 Please contact the International Students and Scholars Office (ISSO) for further information.

-The computer lab/graduate lounge is located in the basement, room 07.
-The room contains several Mac and PC computers, a networked laser printer, a scanner, telephone, and work and seating areas.
-Lockers are located in the basement hallway near 06.
-Students may request a locker assignment in the main office.
+The graduate student lounge is located in room 07.
+The room contains several laptops, a networked laser printer, a scanner, telephone, and work and seating areas.
+Lockers are located in the basement hallway near the TF office.

 2. TF office